 OVERVIEW

 The Deputy Head Co-Curricular & Operations will be an outstanding leader who is a convincing ambassador for this busy boarding and day school and who commands the respect of students, staff, parents and governors.

-The Deputy Head Co-Curricular & Operations will be an experienced leader in full sympathy with the Catholic, Sacred Heart ethos of the school; they will have exceptional skills of planning and organization, be a strong communicator, be collegial, kind and decisive, and with abundant problem-solving skills.
+The Deputy Head Co-Curricular & Operations will be an experienced leader who is supportive of the Sacred Heart ethos of the school and wants to be fully involved with all aspects of the school’s life.
+Working with the Head and other members of the SLT to deliver Woldingham’s ambitious strategic objectives and embedding good operational practices.
+The successful candidate will be a strategic thinker that is capable of implementing change to achieve best practice throughout the school.
+They will have exceptional skills of planning and organization, be a strong communicator, be collegial, kind and decisive, and with abundant problem-solving skills.

 The Deputy Head Co-Curricular & Operations will be a well-qualified and dynamic teacher with vision, gravitas, warmth and humour, who works positively with other professionals and derives satisfaction from supporting children and young people.
 They will be responsible for all aspects of the structure, content and delivery of the co-curricular programme.

 The Deputy Head Co-Curricular & Operations will take key responsibility for the day to day logistics of the school, and forms one part of a team of three Deputy Heads who work closely and collaboratively to ensure the smooth running of Woldingham School’s educational operations.
 They will take a lead, in conjunction with the Head and Senior Deputy Head, on compliance for ISI Inspection.

+Woldingham has a rich and varied cocurricular programme with more than 80 clubs and activities to choose from.
+Students are encouraged to balance study with activity, be proud of their wider abilities, and ensure they are as busy outside the classroom as they are in.
+The house system fosters community across the School, with an active house programme of activities and competitions.
+Woldingham has four mixed-age houses, each of which promotes a spirit of community among girls of different ages.
+Students belong to one of the four houses named after patrons with close association to the Society of the Sacred Heart.
+Houses organise a wide variety of activities including charity fundraising events, inter-house competitions and, a highlight of the year, the House Festival in September.
+Each house celebrates its own annual mass and feast where girls and staff celebrate together and focus their fundraising efforts.
+A growing outreach programme provides opportunities for students to give back to the local and wider community.

 PURPOSE